OCTO-Hurricane/Auditrex/README.md

 If you move the frontend on another host, you should set the following variable: PUBLIC_BACKEND_API_URL.
 Its default value is <http://localhost:8000/api>.

 The PUBLIC_BACKEND_API_EXPOSED_URL is necessary for proper functioning of the SSO.
 It points to the URL of the API as seen from the browser.
-It should be equal to the concatenation of CISO_ASSISTANT_URL (in the backend) with "/api".
+It should be equal to the concatenation of AUDITREX_URL (in the backend) with "/api".

 When you launch "node server" instead of "pnpm run dev", you need to set the ORIGIN variable to the same value as CISO_ASSISTANT_URL in the backend (e.g. <http://localhost:3000>).